 Basically, this dwarvish or the dwarven was the name for the name of languages which is employed by the dwarves.
 Actually, the dwarves called their own language dethek, but most of the opposite races used this term which is vital to the runic alphabet during which this language was written.

 Even though a verbally dying language by 1400DR dwarvish was still found everywhere the Faerûn inscribed into the weapons, buildings, and also the paranormal items.

-Whatever the language which was followed dwarves everywhere the Faerûn and perhaps beyond it, it’s going to be making it a particularly widespread 5e language.
-The communities and also the races which are separated by some aspects and this is often for a few time evolved their own dialects.
+Whatever the language was followed dwarves everywhere the Faerûn and perhaps beyond it, it’s going to be making it a particularly widespread 5e language.
+The communities and also the races are separated by some aspects and this is often for a time evolved their own dialects.

 Dwarvish (Dwarven) Language 5e Translator

 a b c d e f g h I j k l m n o p q r s t v w x y z

 E b c d e f g h Tha j k l m n o p q r s t v w x y z

 Dwarves 5e originally didn’t have written communication, rather than passing their knowledge down through oral tradition.
 Humans taught dwarves the way to write in Common, which was much simpler than runes; and over the years, dwarves altered the language into their own design.
 Dwarven seems like a weird hybrid of titan glyphs and human letters.